-The goal of the grants program established by the NKF-MD-DE is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.
+The goal of the grants program established by the National Kidney Foundation Serving Maryland and Delaware is to promote basic, clinical, translational and public health research that is aimed at preventing and treating diseases of the kidney and urinary tract.

 We currently offer two types of funding mechanisms: Mini-Grants and Professional Development Awards.